 Berlin Town-site Tour: This is a self-guided tour.

 Fossil Shelter Tour: The Fossil Shelter tour is 40 minutes and is available Memorial Day through Labor Day daily at 10 a.m. and 2 p.m., with a noon tour added on Saturday and Sunday.
-From the third Saturday in March to Memorial Day, and Labor Day to the second Sunday in November, Saturday and Sunday times are at 10 a.m. and 2 p.m.
+From the third Saturday in March to Memorial Day, and from Labor Day to Sunday October 26, Saturday and Sunday times are at 10 a.m. and 2 p.m.

 Diana Mine Tour: The mine tours are available May 1 through September 30 on Friday, Saturday and Sunday at 11:00 a.m. and 1:00 p.m.
 Reservations are required.
 Watch the Diana Mine Slideshow.